COVID-19 : Not Everyone is Safer with Social Distancing.

-Following guidelines provided by the CDC and to help ensure the health and safety of our amazing staff and volunteers, we are closing our offices through July.
+Following guidelines provided by the CDC and to help ensure the health and safety of our amazing staff and volunteers, we are closing our offices through September.
 However, we will continue to advocate for the abused and neglected children we serve.
 We will be working remotely, responding to emails and messages during regular business hours.
 Our fierce advocacy of abused and neglected children will continue uninterrupted.
-We are still accepting volunteer inquiries at this time and will be showing all new volunteer trainings via video.
+We are still accepting volunteer inquiries at this time and will be holding all new volunteer trainings via Zoom.

 We believe in protecting children, serving communities, and empowering volunteers.

-We are an independent non-profit organization who represents the best interests of children in Foster Care.
-We train, mentor, and support volunteers who serve as advocate for these children.
+We are an independent non-profit organization that represents the best interests of children in Foster Care.
+We train, mentor, and support volunteers who serve as advocates for these children.
 Our ultimate goal is for these children to thrive in safe, nurturing, and permanent homes.

 CHILDREN SERVED BY AN ADVOCATE ARE: